rebel7580/rebel7580.github.io/MQTT/MQTT_Event_Log.md

 *MQTT_evlog.hap* and *Netio_evlog.hap* run independently of the *NetIO plug-in*.

 The MQTT helper plug-in was designed with Home Assistant in mind but is useful in other MQTT environments as well.
 Control of the Event Log is accomplished via several MQTT messages and results are reported via four MQTT messages.
-MQTT payloads for HA are max 256 characters, so the 20-line log view is broken into 4 separate MQTT messages.
+MQTT payloads for HA are max 256 characters, so the 20-line log view (of a total of 256 lines for the complete log) is broken into 4 separate MQTT messages.
+Commands allow for "scrolling" through the 256 lines, 20 lines at a time.

 ## Command Messages